maulanicandra/AirlinesCustomerSegmentation/README.md

-    Passenggers who have Low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have low last flight time to last flight order interval assengger who have high member duration.
+    Passenggers who have Low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have low last flight time to last flight order interval Passengger who have high member duration.
 Cluster 0 is passenggers who is long time member.

 They may have taken a few flights and have not taken the airline ’s plane again.
 They are considered lost customers.
 You should try to grasp the latest information of these customers, maintain interaction with customers, and adopt certain marketing methods such as preferential measures and cross-selling to restore such customers.